KennethJAllen/ygo-small-world/README.md

 Moreover, the diagonal entries are the number of connections a card has to another card in the deck.
 The darker the entry, the more connections a card has to other cards in the deck.

-The code to generate these figures can be found in the `examples/graph_adacency_visualizer.ipynb` notebook.
+The code to generate these figures may be found in the `examples/graph_adacency_visualizer.ipynb` notebook.

 ## 🌐 Small World Mathematics
 We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched via Small World starting from any card.